quanghiem/docker-node/README.md

 # Docker environment for NodeJS and TypeScript
 This repository contains a Docker environment to develop NodeJS and TypeScript.

-The container installs all dependencies and runs the application with [nodemon](https://www.npmjs.com/package/nodemon).
+The container installs all dependencies and runs the application in debug with [nodemon](https://www.npmjs.com/package/nodemon).
 When changes are made in the `dist` folder the application restarts automaticly.

 ## Start the container
 Run the following commands to start the container and the Node application: